Scram: Mechanisms

 In any reactor, a scram is achieved by inserting large amounts of negative reactivity mass into the midst of the fissile material, to immediately terminate the fission reaction.
 In light-water reactors, this is achieved by inserting neutron-absorbing control rods into the core, although the mechanism by which rods are inserted depends on the type of reactor.
-In PWRs, the control rods are held above a reactor's core by electric motors against both their own weight and a powerful spring.
+In pressurized water reactors the control rods are held above a reactor's core by electric motors against both their own weight and a powerful spring.
 A scram is designed to release the control rods from those motors and allows their weight and the spring to drive them into the reactor core, rapidly halting the nuclear reaction by absorbing liberated neutrons.
 Another design uses electromagnets to hold the rods suspended, with any cut to the electric current resulting in an immediate and automatic control rod insertion.

-In BWRs, the control rods are inserted up from underneath the reactor vessel.
+In boiling water reactors, the control rods are inserted up from underneath the reactor vessel.
 In this case a hydraulic control unit with a pressurized storage tank provides the force to rapidly insert the control rods upon any interruption of the electric current.
 In both the PWR and the BWR there are secondary systems (and often even tertiary systems) that will insert control rods in the event that primary rapid insertion does not promptly and fully actuate.

-In CANDU reactors this is achieved by injecting a neutron poison into the reactor core itself via the EPIS or emergency poison injection system.